 3. Control the pace

 Animations can make slides break more sensible.
 That incommunicable part of a presentation is no longer making audiences lose interest.
 With animating objects, they will feel engaged though everything is in silence, in the meantime, we may take a little pause to breathe and get prepared before jumping to the next topic.

 As a side note, everyone will get annoyed when the presenter can’t sit on the proper timing.
 With that being said, pace is one thing we must control.
 Just like pouring water into a glass, it goes the same with the content deliverance.
 Let it all out moderately, and animations can assist us for such a thing.

 Have you ever imagined how a brand like Apple showcasing their product to investors?
 It is obvious that they, as an award-winning brand, will never array a presentation or a pitch deck with no personality.

 Animation equals a soul that can mold an identity on a slide’s interface.
 What is meant here is not only the content but also the graphic elements surrounding it, such as the background, placeholders, and illustrations.
 All in all, when a slight motion is reinforced to it, a brand will be unique.

-Until today, an animated presentation, either the regular one or with UI/UX concept, is considered cutting-edge.
+Until today, animated ui/ux concept in virtual presentations, is considered cutting-edge.
 But, remember that presentations are about information and presenter.
 Try to use only effects that boost your point, and if it doesn’t add any benefit to your presentation, leave it.
 The use of animation is a double-edged which can bring out our public speaking to the next level or even make it tacky.
 It all depends on the user’s expertise.
 Hence, never let you mess something up that badly.